-1. Remove the original rubber bush from the arm, clean any dirt and corrosion from the bore in the arm.
-Use a round or half-moon file to remove any sharp edges from around the bore of the arm creating a small chamfer.
+1. Remove the original rubber bush from the arm, and clean any dirt and corrosion from the bore.
+Using a rounded file, remove any sharp edges from around the bore of the arm, creating a slight chamfer.
 Failure to do so will cause damage to the bush when pressing in.

-3. Apply some of the supplied grease to the bore of the bush and insert the sleeve into the bush.
+3. Apply some of the supplied grease to the bore of the bush and insert the sleeve.

-4. Re-fit the arm to the car and tighten all hardware to all manufacturers recommended torque settings.
+4. Re-fit the arm to the vehicle and tighten all hardware to all manufacturer’s recommended torque settings.

 APPLICATION OF GREASE

 The grease supplied with our bushes in the white sachet is our own formulated PTFE/Silicone bush assembly grease.

 The key benefits of using this type of grease are,